 For decades, behavior analysts have studied the effects of deprivation on people’s preferences for food, tangible items and activities.
 The majority of literature on this topic says that, when we’re deprived of something, we’re more likely to select that particular item from an array of choices.
 In a recent study conducted at the University of Toronto at Mississauga, researchers found that participants who were asked to restrict either high-carb or high-protein foods for three days reported higher cravings for the banned foods.
 So, if you label chocolate as evil and forbid it from your menu, you’ll be more likely to want it in any form.

-The good news is that some level of satiation (satisfying your craving for a particular food) can actually help you to avoid overindulging more often than not.
+The good news is that some level of satiation (satisfying your craving for a particular food) can actually help you to avoid overindulging.
 If you can be conscious about your eating and have just enough of your favorite chocolate bar to satisfy that craving, you’ll be much less tempted to dip into the candy jar on your co-worker’s desk or buy a sweet snack from the vending machine.